-Capitol Technology University understands that paying for college is a major hurdle for parents and students.
-To help families meet tuition and living expenses, the university offers a variety of financial assistance programs including loans, work-study, scholarships and grants to help cover tuition and living expenses.
-Regardless of income level, all degree-seeking students are encouraged to apply for assistance.
+Capitol College understands that paying for college is a major hurdle for parents and students.
+To help families meet tuition and living expenses, the college offers a variety of financial assistance programs including loans, work-study, scholarships and grants to help cover tuition and living expenses.
+Regardless of income level, all degreeseeking students are encouraged to apply for assistance.